nadl40/mbnz-release/README.md

 cd mbnz-release
 ```

-There is a model config file `mbnz.conf` for your Musicbrainz.org id/password.
+There is a model config file `mbnz.conf` for your Musicbrainz.org id/password and script options.
 Edit and copy it to $HOME/.config/mbnz directory.